ManjunathN1210/Mission-Google/Day3/README.md

 | **Result** |  char |  short |   **int**  |
 | **Result** |  long | double | **double** |
 | **Result** | float | double | **double** |

+> ### Increment and Decrement Operators

+a++, ++a -> Increment Operator a--, --a -> Decrement Operator

+i++ always tells to print first and then increment a variable ++i always tells to increment first and then print the value of the variable.

+    int i = 56;
+    int b = i++;  //first b is assigned i (56) and then i is incremented (57) int j = 67;
+    int c = ++i; //first j is incremented (68) and then j is assigned to c (68)

+> ### Practice Work 4:- What will be the value of the following expression.
+Find the value of x

+    int y = 7;
+    int x = ++y*8;
+    System.out.println(x)

+    //Output:- 64

+### Practice Work 5:- What is the result of the following expression -> float a = 7/4 * 9/2

+Compare Solution with this -> [Click Here !!!](https://github.com/manjunathnmessi/Mission-Google/blob/master/Day3/Programs/Evaluate_Expression.java)

+### Practice Work 6:- Write a Java Program to encrypt a grade by adding 8 to it.
+Decrypt it to show the correct grade

+Compare Solution with this -> [Click Here !!!](https://github.com/manjunathnmessi/Mission-Google/blob/master/Day3/Programs/Encrypt_Grade.java)

+### Practice Work 6:- Write a Java Program to compare a number with user entered number using comparison operators

+Compare Solution with this -> [Click Here !!!](https://github.com/manjunathnmessi/Mission-Google/blob/master/Day3/Programs/Compare_Value.java)

+### Practice Work 6:- Write a Java Program to compare a number with user entered number using comparison operators

+Compare Solution with this -> [Click Here !!!](https://github.com/manjunathnmessi/Mission-Google/blob/master/Day3/Programs/Compare_Value.java)

+### Guess we had some good time on DAY3 -> let's fire it up on [DAY4](https://github.com/manjunathnmessi/Mission-Google/tree/master/Day4)